Untitled.jpg

 The Pratt Lab is primarily focused on understanding the molecular and physiological consequences of protein posttranslational modifications (PTMs).
 We are currently focused on the addition of carbohydrates to protein, termed glycosylation, in particular an intracellular version called O-GlcNAc modification (Fig. 1a).
 This posttranslational modification is the addition of the monosaccharide N-acetyl-glucosamine to serine and threonine side-chains.
 O-GlcNAc transferase (OGT) adds O-GlcNAc to protein substrates throughout the cytosol, nucleus, and mitochondria, while another enzyme O-GlcNAcase (OGA) can remove it.
 The action of these two enzymes enables O-GlcNAc to dynamically regulate cellular signaling pathways, similar to phosphorylation.
 O-GlcNAcylation is absolutely required for development in mammals and insects, and genetic loss of OGT is lethal even at the level of mammalian cell culture in vitro.
 We and others have identified 1,000s of potentially O-GlcNAcy-modified proteins.
 However, the biochemical consequences of the overwhelming majority of these O-GlcNAc events are completely unknown.
 To address this critical information gap, we develop and apply a variety of chemical tools that enable us to identify and characterize O-GlcNAc proteins.

-CHEMICAL Reporters and inhibitors of Glycosylation
+Chemical Reporters and inhibitors of Glycosylation

 In order to characterize PTMs, the Pratt lab continues to develop chemical strategies to visualize, identify, and manipulate glycosylation in living systems.
 One set of tools we have termed metabolic chemical reporters (MCRs, Fig. 1a).
 These molecules are structural analogs of naturally occurring metabolites or other small molecules that contain azides or alkynes at different positions.
 When these MCRs are added to living cells they are incorporated into PTMs and the azides or alkynes can undergo bioorthogonal reactions, such as Cu(I)-catalyzed azide-alkyne cycloaddition (CuAAC), for the installation of visualization and identification tags.
 We are also interested in mechanistic inhibitors of glycosylation, or metabolic inhibitors (MIs, Fig. 1b).
 Currently, we are focused on improving the glycosylation and cell selectivity of these tools to enable increasingly targeted and cutting-edge applications in cell biology.